Code-Institute-Submissions/LuciusVH-encheres-exclusives_N/README.md

 ## UX

-The world of auctions known for selling famous artworks and extremely expensive items, is sometimes perceived as too closed or secret.
+The world of auctions, known for selling famous artworks and extremely expensive items, is sometimes perceived as too closed or secret.
 It is a common misperception, turns out more than 90% of the auctions in the world are completely public and accessible to anyone who dares to cross the doorstep.
 This misconception is due to the fact that we only hear about the exceptional sales, proposing extraordinary lots, often reserved to already well known customers of the auction house hosting the event. *Enchères Exclusives* is a gateway to this realm, with the mission to make it more accessible, even from the comfort of your living room.

 ### 	Structure & Design

 Designed as a multipage website, built with Flask, it allows the user to browse the different collections, create an account to bid on some lots of their liking, and sold some of their own. *Enchères Exclusives* also gives some precious information about the auction business, in order to familiarize the user and sort of demystify this world.

 I wanted the general design to stay clean and sleek, to allow the user to focus on the lots.
-The color panel is really neutral with Ghost White (#F8F8FF) and Gray80 (#CCCCCC) as background color when an element needs a bit more attention (like for a title banner).
+The color panel is really neutral with Ghost White (#FAFAFF) and Gray80 (#CCCCCC) as background color when an element needs a bit more attention (like for a title banner).
 The global text color is also a gray, Gray20 (#333333).
 To highlight some elements, I used different shades of *Enchères Exclusives*'s indigo (#23448D).
 All contrast ratios were tested using [WebAIM.org contrast checker](https://webaim.org/resources/contrastchecker/).

 The <u>Home page</u> displays a hero image, the image being different depending on the viewport's width, to ensure a nice rendering on any screen.

-Below this, the latest auction is exposed, showing off the lots in a carousel, each lot presented in a card.
+Below this, the latest auction is exposed, showing off the lots in a slider, each lot presented in a card.
 The number of cards depends on the width available: from 1 to 4.

 Next comes a section inviting the user to subscribe to the company's newsletter.
-This section is shown only if the user hasn't subscribed already.

 Finally, a footer inviting the user to follow *Enchères Exclusives* on different social medias: Twitter, Facebook, Instagram, YouTube & Weibo.
 A discreet copyright mention is positioned under it, being aligned with the "Follow us" on desktop, or centered from a smaller screen.